galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 ---
 layout: tutorial_hands_on
 logo: "Galrollup"
 title: "1.
-Introduction and definitions for the field guide"
+Motivation, goals and definitions for the field guide"
 summary: "Introduction to the people, resource inputs and project outputs of Galaxy.
 Work in progress.
 Please help make it better?"
 questions:
   - "What are the main identifiable project components?"